Toric Foliated Minimal Model Program: Introduction

 \section{Introduction}

 Over the last few decades, a lot of work has been done to understand the birational geometry of foliations.
-In particular, the canonical divisor of a foliation plays a very important role as the canonical divisor of a variety.
-Therefore it is very nature to ask if we can analyze and classify foliations as what we do in classical Minimal Model Program.
+In particular, the canonical divisor of a foliation plays a similarly important role as the canonical divisor of a variety.
+Therefore it is very natural to ask if we can analyze and classify foliations as what we do in the classical Minimal Model Program.

-In the case of rank $1$ foliations on surfaces, McQuillan \cite{McQ08} and M. Brunella \cite{Bru15} gave a detailed classification of foliations in terms of the numerical Kodaira dimension.
+In the case of rank $1$ foliations on surfaces, McQuillan \cite{McQ08} and Brunella \cite{Bru15} gave a detailed classification of foliations in terms of the numerical Kodaira dimension.
 For threefolds, Spicer and Cascini proved in \cite{Spi20} and \cite{CS21} the existence of minimal models for F-dlt foliated pairs of co-rank $1$.
 Recently, in \cite{CS20}, they extended many of McQuillan's results to rank $1$ foliations on threefolds.

 For higher dimensional varieties, the field still remains quite unexplored.
-But for toric foliations, it was shown by Spicer in \cite{Spi20} that foliated Minimal Model Program can be run in the case of co-rank $1$.
+But for toric foliations, it was shown by Spicer in \cite{Spi20} that the foliated Minimal Model Program can be run in the case of co-rank $1$.
 In this paper, we extend his results to toric foliations of any ranks on $\mQ$-factorial toric varieties.

 To achieve this goal, we need a combinatorial description of torus equivariant sheaves on toric varieties.
-Introduced by A. A. Klyachko in \cite{Kly90} and then developed by M. Perling \cite{Per04a} and M. Kool \cite{Koo11}, the theory of Klyachko filtrations tells us how to describe a toric sheaf on a smooth toric variety in terms of multi-filtrations of vector spaces.
+Introduced by Klyachko in \cite{Kly90} and then developed by Perling \cite{Per04a} and Kool \cite{Koo11}, the theory of Klyachko filtrations tells us how to describe a toric sheaf on a smooth toric variety in terms of multi-filtrations of vector spaces.
 Indeed, many of the results can be extended to $\mQ$-factorial toric varieties as in \cite{CT22} or even smooth toric Deligne-Mumford stacks as in \cite{GJK17} and \cite{Wan20}.